nih-cfde/training-and-engagement/docs/Bioinformatics-Tutorials/GWAS-in-the-cloud/vcftools_install.md

 If there are no errors at this point, you are good to go!

-Check to make sure it's installed
+Check to make sure it's installed:

 === "AWS instance"
     ```
     plink -h